frontstreet-boys/poukidex-privacy-policy/index.md

 We collect the following information you provide when using our App:

-1. **Account information**: When you create an account with SnapQuest, we collect your username, email address, and a password.
+1. **Account information**: When you create an account with Poukidex, we collect your username, email address, and a password.
 2. **User content**: When you participate in collections, quests, and community voting, we collect information about the content you submit, such as photos, descriptions, and comments.
 3. **Communications**: If you contact us directly, we may receive additional information about you, such as your name, email address, and the contents of your message.